netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    in units of seconds to allow the time period of the first occurrence to be specified.
 The "duration" also applies to subsequent recurrence instances.

+   The "recurrence-utc" grouping is designed to be reused in scheduling contexts where machine readability is more desirable.

 ## The "recurrence-with-time-zone" Grouping {#sec-rec-tz}

    The "recurrence-with-time-zone" grouping ({{rec-tz-grp-tree}}) specifies a simple recurrence